ErikBuer/Integer-Array/README.md

 ```

 Below is the taylor approwimation compared to the native sine function, generated in Julia:
 The error of the Taylor aproximation is magnified by 100 and showed as well.
+In the figure it is apparent that there is greater error in the Taylor approximation further from origo.
 ![Image](numerical_verificatons/figures/time_domain_sinx.png?raw=true)

 The error allthough small, introduces strong harmonic components, which can be seen below.
 These limits the practicality of the resulting signal.